KrishnanParameswaran/builtin-functions-python/map/README.md

 map() function applies a given function to each item in a given iterable (list, tuple, etc)

-Syntax: result = map(func, iter)
+Syntax: map(func, iter)

 func: it is the function to which map passes each element of given iterable
 iter: it is the iterable which is to be mapped

-result: output list after applying map
+-> The result of map() function can be passed to list() and set()

--> The result of map() function can be passed to list() and set() -> Can use lambda expressions along with map()
+-> Can use lambda expressions along with map()

 Executing instructions: